wohshon/jboss-store/README.md

 ![store checkout ](doc-img/store-checkout.png)

 - The delivery address and contact info will be pulled from the user database and pre populated in the form.
+Changes made on this form will be reflected on the delivery info and not on the Customer info.
 - An order name can be entered to help differentiate different orders.
+- The Credit card and expiry date info are not captured currently.
 - Click on `Confirm Checkout` to submit the order

-#### 4. Orders and Deliveries
+#### 4. Orders, Deliveries and Invoices

 ![store confirmed ](doc-img/store-confirmed.png)

 - Behind the scene, the system will create
-  - an `order` and `order items` record.
+  - an `Order` and the `Order items` record.
-  - update the `inventory`.
+  - update the `Inventory` stock level.
 Note that if the inventory is **out of stock**, user will be redirected back to the homepage, currently no error message is displayed.
-  - a `delivery` record, with a default delivery date one week later.
+  - a `Delivery` record, with a default delivery date one week later.
+  - an `Invoice` record is generated, with an `ISSUED` status.
-- Orders and Deliveries info can be access at `View Orders` link
+- Orders, Invoices and Deliveries info can be access at `View Orders` link

 ![store view orders and deliveries ](doc-img/store-view-orders-deliveries.png)